1992 CB 750 Brat style Cafe Racer

 - Fattened front end with a street fighter style lighting set up.

 The previously modified tail was stripped off and a tail hoop added, custom seat pan fibre glassed and foam hand shaped.
 The airbox and electrics had already been ripped out and were a total mess, so the rest was stripped out and the bike was pulled down to a bare frame and built from there.
 After powder coat Mitch took on some of the assembly before bringing the bike in for a Custom Top triple clamp and for me to fabricate the headlight assembly.
 A custom triple clamp is a bit of an expense but well worth the result, I designed a sleek but chunky piece that completely transformed the front end of the Brat style/ street fighter CB750.
-The bike was re-wired with a new electrics tray/battery box and I hand beat some aluminium side covers for the Honda.
-The RC42 models have a single back bone frame which in my opinion doesn’t lend itself to an open side without covers.
+The bike was re-wired with a new electrics tray/battery box and I hand beat some aluminum side covers for the Honda.
+The RC42 models have a single backbone frame which in my opinion doesn’t lend itself to an open side without covers.

 Final Assembly was a lot of fun.
 2 blokes who have known each other since they were kids, piecing a bike together that was one of their dreams for a good few years.
 The end result had Mitch smiling all the way down to Iron and Resin Currumbin for the first ride on his newest toy.